cortex-js/cortexjs.io/docs/compute-engine/06-guide-augmenting.md

 ```

 :::caution[Caution]
-The first argument of `declare()` is a MathJSON identifier, not a LaTeX command.
+The first argument of `declare()` is a MathJSON symbol, not a LaTeX command.
 For example, use `double` instead of `\operatorname{double}`.
 :::